prommis/prommis/docs/superstructure/superstructure_function_documentation.rst

 calculated by multiplying the updated total cost of purchased equipment by a Lang Factor (:math:`LF`) [Keim2019]_ for each process node in all stages besides the disassembly stages and then summing them.
-For nodes in the disassembly stage, no Lang Factor are used.
+For nodes in the disassembly stage, no Lang Factor is used.
 Thus, the TPC is computed as:

 .. math::